 Christians hold on tightly to Jesus Christ and never let go.
 Repent of your sins and turn to God.
 “Once saved always saved” was a statement I would repeat several years ago which I altered a bit because I knew that not everyone who professed to be Christian wasn’t truly Christian.
 So I changed it to, “Once truly saved, always saved.”
 God has marked His people.
 I do believe the bible teaches that God sends His holy Spirit inside of us as the earnest expectation (a down payment on us made by God) Not only for His Spirit to leave again.

 God’s Grace does not excuse returning to a life of sin

-It is great that when we stumble and fall down, we can get back up and continue in the spiritual battle.
-As Christians we make mistakes and we are thankful for Gods forgiveness.
+We have an advocate with the Father when we fall into temptation.
+We can get back up and continue in the spiritual battle.
+As Christians we are thankful for Gods forgiveness.
 In the time of the Apostle Paul, the church debated whether Gods grace covered a person returning to a life of sin.
 It does not.
-Christ died to defeat sin, not so we could return to it.
+Christ died to defeat sin, not so we could return to a life of sin.
 So we would be set free from it and walk in newness of life.
 Is it any wonder there are so many self professed Christians who think it is acceptable to live like the world and who love the world.

 Remain in Christ